-Although we have regained compliance with Nasdaq continued listing requirements, if we fail to satisfy the Minimum Bid Price Requirement or another Nasdaq requirement for continued listing, Nasdaq staff could provide notice that our common stock may become subject to delisting.
-We cannot assure you that such an event will not happen and, if it does, that we will be able to regain compliance.
-Accordingly, there can be no guarantee that we will be able to maintain our Nasdaq listing.
+If in the future we fail to comply with the Minimum Bid Price Requirement or if we fail to satisfy another Nasdaq requirement for continued listing, Nasdaq staff could provide notice that our common stock may become subject to delisting.

+While we regained compliance with the Minimum Bid Requirement there can be no guarantee that we will be able to maintain our Nasdaq listing in the future.
 If our common stock is delisted by Nasdaq, it could lead to a number of negative implications, including an adverse effect on the price of our common stock, increased volatility in our common stock, reduced liquidity in our common stock, the loss of federal preemption of state securities laws and greater difficulty in obtaining financing.
 In addition, delisting of our common stock could deter broker-dealers from making a market in or otherwise seeking or generating interest in our common stock, could result in a loss of current or future coverage by certain sell-side analysts and might deter certain institutions and persons from investing in our securities at all.
+Moreover, any such delisting could trigger a default or event of default under certain agreements that we have in place with third parties; for example, a delisting for a period of at least five Trading Days constitutes an Event of Default under the Notes, which entitles the holder thereof to declare the Notes immediately due and payable.
 Delisting could also cause a loss of confidence of our customers, collaborators, vendors, suppliers and employees, which could harm our business and future prospects.